 Rosalie Z. Fanshel, Program Manager

-A Bay Area native, Rosalie Z. Fanshel has spent over 15 years on the ground of the food movement in Northern California, Japan, and Australia.
-Rosalie is a seasoned administrator who previously served as Operations Manager for the Berkeley Farmers’ Markets, Operations Manager at Food Connect Sydney, as Program Assistant for UC Berkeley’s Institute of East Asian Studies and as Program Coordinator for UC San Diego’s Center on Emerging and Pacific Economies.
-Oberlin College honored her with a BA in 2000.
-She is an exhibiting artist and freelance illustrator whose scholarly interests include popular music, visual culture, and representations of gender and sexuality within the food movement.
-Her writings of her experiences have appeared in Popular Music and Terrain Magazine.
+A Bay Area native, Rosalie Z. Fanshel has spent over 15 years on (and in) the ground of the food movement in the Bay Area, Australia, and Japan.
+As a seasoned administrator Rosalie thrives in making the good work happen on a day-to-day basis.
+She has previously served as operations manager for the Berkeley Farmers’ Markets; operations manager at Food Connect Sydney, and within the University of California as program assistant for UC Berkeley’s Institute of East Asian Studies and as program coordinator for UC San Diego’s Center on Emerging and Pacific Economies.
+Rosalie obtained her BA from Oberlin College in 2000.
+She is also an exhibiting artist and freelance illustrator.
+Her scholarly interests include popular music, visual culture, and representations of gender and sexuality within the food movement.
+Her writings have appeared in the peer-reviewed journal Popular Music and in Terrain Magazine.

 Meg Prier, Campus Gardens Coordinator